Measurements taken with the Blood Oxygen app are not intended for medical use and are only designed for general fitness and wellness purposes.

 Set up the Blood Oxygen app and background readings

 - On your iPhone, open the Health app.

-- Follow the on-screen steps.
-If you can't see a prompt to set up, tap the Browse tab, then tap Respiratory > Blood Oxygen > Set up Blood Oxygen.
+- Follow the onscreen steps.
+If you don't see a prompt to set up, tap the Browse tab, then tap Respiratory > Blood Oxygen > Enable.

-- Once you've completed setup, open the Blood Oxygen app on your Apple Watch to measure your blood oxygen levels.
+- After you complete setup, open the Blood Oxygen app on your Apple Watch to measure your blood oxygen levels.

-If you still can’t see the Blood Oxygen app on your Apple Watch, you can search the App Store on your Apple Watch for Blood Oxygen and download it.
+If you still don’t see the Blood Oxygen app on your Apple Watch, you can search the App Store on your Apple Watch for Blood Oxygen and download it.

-The Blood Oxygen app is installed during setup in the Health app.
-If you deleted the Blood Oxygen app, you can install it again on your Apple Watch from the App Store if you’ve completed the Blood Oxygen app setup.
+The Blood Oxygen app is installed during the setup in the Health app.
+If you deleted the Blood Oxygen app, you can install it again from the App Store on your Apple Watch if you’ve completed the Blood Oxygen app setup.

 How to take a blood oxygen measurement